 Cons of Using Mink Oil for Suede

-Here are a few reasons you may not find mink oil as a good suede conditioner.
+Here are a few reasons you may find mink oil to be a poor suede conditioner.

 Greasy Residue: The first and most prominent reason is the sticky feel it leaves– usually when there are excess oil residues after application.
-Such a greasy feel could also accumulate dust all over the suede, causing it to appear unsightly.
+Such a greasy feel can also cause dust to accumulate on the suede, making it appear unsightly.

-Alters Suede Texture: An extended application of this oil on suede could leave it hardened; this is more visible in lightweight goods.
+Alters Suede Texture: Prolonged application of this oil on suede can leave it hardened; this is more noticeable on lightweight goods.
 Mink oil also darkens and leaves dark splotches on light-colored suede pieces.

-Does Not Offer Total Moisture Resistance: Finally, if you hope that using mink oil for suede sneakers, boots, or other outdoor items would keep them completely free from moisture damage, then you are wrong.
-The moisture-proofing abilities of this conditioning oil are low, and your leather pieces would get damaged if you subject them to extended moisture exposure.
+Does Not Offer Total Moisture Resistance: Finally, if you hope that using mink oil on suede sneakers, boots, or other outdoor items will keep them completely free from moisture damage, you are wrong.
+The moisture-proofing of this conditioning oil is low, and your leather pieces could be damaged if you expose them to prolonged moisture exposure.

 Tips for Applying Mink Oil on Suede

-- Before you condition the entire leather surface, spot-test an inconspicuous area to ascertain if this conditioning oil is suitable.
+- Before conditioning the entire leather surface, spot-test an inconspicuous area to determine whether this conditioning oil is suitable.

 - Apply mink oil sparingly across the suede surface to maintain the material’s texture and prevent a greasy residue.